The Theosophical Society

 The United Lodge of Theosophists (ULT) does not call itself a “Theosophical Society,” but rather a voluntary international association for the study and promulgation of the original teachings of Theosophy.
 Its expressed mission statement is “To spread broadcast (sic) the original teachings of Theosophy as recorded in the writings of H.P.
 Blavatsky and William Q. Judge.”
 As there does not appear to be an official ULT website, we will present this site as a resource.

 Another branch, under the heading of Anthroposophy, was originated by Rudolf Steiner.
 He was a student of H.P.
 Blavatsky, and went on to considerable research in theosophical topics on his own.
 Among other studies, he originated the Waldorf School.

 Books and Writings Related to Theosophy

 The books by H.P.
 Blavatsky and her magazine articles had wide dissemination and broad appeal.
 Many individuals have been inspired by her teachings and writings, and some went on to create their own organizations based on their individual understanding.
-For an example, one group is The Temple Of The People.
-This group acknowledges its roots in the theosophical teachings.

 Another teacher who was considerably affected by early theosophical students was Harold W. Percival.
 His teachings were gathered together into a large book entitled “The Word.”
 The Word Foundation still exists for the purpose of disseminating this book.
 The author, and this group, disclaim any connection with the Theosophical Society.